datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 by default: to change them into accessing Cassandra, you will have to comment one `config` and uncomment+adjust the other `config`.

-What follows can be run as a single Node invocation with
+You can run the various samples as stand-alone scripts with

+    node code/03_queries/queries_a.js
+    node code/03_queries/queries_b.js
+    node code/03_queries/queries_c.js
+    node code/03_queries/queries_d.js
+    node code/03_queries/queries_e.js
+    node code/03_queries/queries_f.js
-    node code/03_queries/queries.js
+    node code/03_queries/queries_g.js

 however, it is perhaps more instructive to open a REPL and paste commands piecewise to see what each block does.
 You will see, in this order, code snippets that achieve the following:

-- create a new `metals` table - CQL check with `DESCRIBE TABLES`
+- (a) create a new `metals` table - CQL check with `DESCRIBE TABLES`
-- insert a row in it with a "questionable" statement - CQL check with `SELECT * FROM metals;`
+- (a) insert a row in it with a "questionable" statement - CQL check with `SELECT * FROM metals;`
-- insert another row with a more gracious syntax (parameter list and type hints)
+- (a) insert another row with a more gracious syntax (parameter list and type hints)
-- insert another row with a prepared statement, with array- and object-based parameters
+- (a) insert another row with a prepared statement, with array- and object-based parameters
-- insert a row with an idiomatic promise-based construct
+- (b) insert a row with an idiomatic promise-based construct
-- insert a row with an idiomatic callback-based construct
+- (c) insert a row with an idiomatic callback-based construct
-- read rows with promises
+- (d) read rows with promises
-- read rows with callbacks
+- (e) read rows with callbacks
-- read rows with `eachRow()`
+- (f) read rows with `eachRow()`
-- executes a sample batch
+- (g) executes a sample batch

 ### 4c.
 A simple API